- Five on Friday

 How do you treat reflux laryngitis?

 The best way to treat the laryngitis is to treat the reflux.
-Medications like acid blockers or proton pump inhibitors are useful.
-In addition to medicine, people can make a few lifestyle changes to prevent reflux.
+Dietary and lifestyle changes are a good first step.
 They can:

 - Avoid foods that promote acid reflux like fatty foods, citrus, tomatoes, chocolate, mint, garlic, onions, and spices.